kingwingfly/mac-auto-init/README.md

 Open warp.

-If you agree with configs below, run `./auto-install.sh` directly.
+If you agree with configs below, run `python ./auto-install.py` directly.

 # Compilers and interpreters